RydinNay/Spy-Cat-Agency-TEST/README.md

 VERSION=Prod

-The main difference is that production uses JWT authorization
+The main difference is that production uses JWT authorization Using JWT Authorization in Production

+In production mode, all API and admin requests must include a valid JWT access token.

+Get a pair of tokens:

+POST /api/token/
+Body:
+{
+  "email": "your_email",
+  "password": "your_password"
+}

+Refresh the access token:
+POST /api/token/refresh/
+Body:
+{
+  "refresh": "your_refresh_token"
+}

+Use the token in requests:
+Add a header to any API or admin request:
+Authorization: Bearer your_access_token

+JWT authorization is required for:
+All API endpoints
+Any actions involving agents, missions, or targets

 Note: Automatic creation of the superadmin will only work in the test version.
 In production, you need to create the superadmin manually inside the container.

 To create a superadmin manually in production: